learninganalyticsdata/run_analysis/README.md

 The following code is designed to clean and analyze data from the Human Activity Recognition Using Smartphones Dataset.

 The data is derived from experiments with a goup of 30 volunteers with ages 19-48.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 70% of participants were chosen to train the data and 30% were chosen to test the data.
+The data were generated from the accelerometer and gyroscope sensors found in the phone.

 This code will:
 1. Merge training and test data sets to create one data set.